AR2202/Colourful/README.md

 ### Turing completeness

-Colourful using only pre-defined colours is not Turing complete, due to the lack of parenthesized expressions.
+My initial assumption was that Colourful using only pre-defined colours is not Turing complete, due to the lack of parenthesized expressions.
+This assumption, I now realize, may not be correct.
+It might be Turing complete without user-defined colours.

 It should be Turing complete with user-defined colours.
 A proof is not provided here.

 ## Compilation